appgardenstudios/hyaline/www/content/documentation/how-to/install-cli-locally.md

 ---
-title: "How To: Install the Hyaline CLI"
+title: "How To: Install the Hyaline CLI Locally"
-description: "How to download, install, and set up the Hyaline CLI on Linux, macOS, or Windows."
+description: "How to download, install, and set up the Hyaline CLI locally on Linux, macOS, or Windows."
-purpose: Document how to install the Hyaline CLI
+purpose: Document how to install the Hyaline CLI Locally
 ---
 ## Purpose
 Install the Hyaline CLI.